How to Use The Art of War in Your Business: Strategies for Success

 Sun Tzu’s historicity is unclear.
 His life was dated to 544-496 BC by Sima Qian, a Han dynasty historian, and other Chinese historians.
 Based on the style of its composition and the descriptions of war, modern scholars accept his historicity.

-The Art of War is a Chinese military treatise written by Sun Tzu in the sixth century BC.
-The Art of War is one of the oldest and most successful books on military strategy in history.
+The Art of War is a Chinese military treatise by Sun Tzu in the sixth century BC.
+It is one of history’s oldest and most successful books on military strategy.

 It has been applied to business and managerial strategies for centuries.